silverstripe/developer-docs/en/02_Developer_Guides/01_Templates/11_Partial_Template_Caching.md

 - your cache backend will always be queried for cache (for every template render)
 - your cache backend may be cluttered with redundant and useless data

-[warning]
+> [!WARNING]
-The `$CacheCondition` value is evaluated on every template render and should be as lightweight as possible.
+> The `$CacheCondition` value is evaluated on every template render and should be as lightweight as possible.
-[/warning]

 ### $CacheableContent